Dellen Millard and Mark Smich

 Dellen Millard (born August 30, 1985) and Mark Smich (born August 13, 1987) are two Canadian convicted murderers from Toronto, Ontario, who together murdered Laura Babcock and Tim Bosma in separate killings in July 2012 and May 2013 respectively.
 They were both convicted of the murders in December 2017 and June 2016, respectively.
-Millard has also been convicted individually of first-degree murder for the 2012 death of his father, Wayne Millard, which had initially been deemed a suicide but was later reinvestigated.
+Millard has also been convicted individually of first-degree murder for the 2012 death of his father, Wayne Millard, which was initially deemed a suicide, but was later reinvestigated.
 The guilty verdict for that charge was delivered on September 24, 2018.

 Background

 Dellen Millard

 Dellen Millard was born on August 30, 1985, to Wayne Millard and Madeleine Burns.
 Wayne was a pilot who had worked at both Air Canada and Millardair, an aviation firm founded by his father, Carl.
 Burns was a flight attendant at Air Canada when they met.
 Millard grew up in Toronto, Ontario, the only child of his wealthy parents.
 In 1999, at age 14, Millard set a world record for the youngest person to fly both a helicopter and a fixed-wing plane solo on the same day.

 Millard owned several properties in the Toronto area, including a $1.2 million home in Etobicoke, a $500,000 condominium in an unspecified location, a $2 million residential rental property, and a $850,000 hundred-acre farm in Ayr.
 In May 2013, he finalised the purchase of a $627,000 condo in Toronto's Distillery District.